 Construction date unknown.
 This hotel was built on the former site of Fornie'’s Hotel & Livery Stable, which burned down.
 The new hotel and restaurant was built and operated by Arthur and May Moore to serve transient workers who were involved in logging and building of the railway.
 Lunches had to be made for the workers, and this evolved into setting up a bakery.
 A son–in–law took over the bakery, and soon realized it was not for him.
 His brother Percy took over, and the business grew.
 This became Coles Bakery.

 A larger bakery was constructed in Cloverdale, as well as an additional facility in Abbotsford.
 This harkens back to the days when door to door delivery was common.
 Following the death of Mr. Moore, the hotel was sold to Margaret White, who served delicious apple pie.
 Studio Noon, Hair & Tattoo shop as well as The Thai Delicious eatery now occupies part of this historic facility.

-Constructed in 1929, it was owned by McKay & Flanagan Hardware.
+Constructed in 1929, the building was originally owned by McKay & Flanagan Hardware.
 They also owned a sawmill in Hazelmere Valley.
-In 1934, it was purchased by Mr. Duckworth, who opened a dry goods store here and also in Langley Prairie.
+In 1934, it was purchased by Mr. Duckworth, who operated the dry goods store here, as well as a second store in Langley Prairie.
 Many a young lady found employment at Duckworth's upon graduation.
 The building, now owned by Crossridge Church, is home to Traditional Learning Academy. www.schoolathome.ca

 The first Cloverdale Rodeo was held in 1945 with many volunteer hours going into its organization.
 The importance of women in community affairs was high–lighted.
 The first Rodeo Queen Patricia Kronebush was crowned in 1950.
 The Dronobush famly owned and operated the Clover Leaf Cafe, which was situated between the Clova Theatre and the Clover Inn Hotel.
 Cafe patrons could sit at a booth and play selected Jute Box Music for 5 cents a song.